feaser/openblt/Host/Source/LibOpenBLT/bindings/python/README.rst

 https://www.feaser.com/openblt/doku.php?id=manual:libopenblt#run-time_libraries.

-These run-time libraries can be found in the .\Host directory of the OpenBLT bootloader package.
+These run-time libraries can be found in the ./Host directory of the OpenBLT bootloader package.
 These run-time libraries should also be included, when distributing your program.